 Lassen Community College uses technology to achieve institutional goals for student success and provide a modern telecommunication infrastructure for college staff.
 The college maintains a full spectrum of technology infrastructure and services, including domain servers, switched fiber network, e-mail Office365 Exchange Hybrid solution, Voice Over IP telephone system including voice mail, fully-equipped desktops/laptops for all full-time employees as well as student labs, configurable anti-virus and anti-spam services, and public Web pages.
 An integrated administrative software suite, Ellucian Colleague, provides functionality in HR, Finance, and Student applications, and includes a Web self-service interface (Ellucian Portal, Student Self-Service, & WebAdvisor).
-The implementation of Lexmark's ImageNow document imaging platform has begun with Financial Aid, Counseling, Admissions & Records, and Human Resources being the first departments.
-A Learning Management System (LMS) platform (Moodle) is remotely hosted.
-Plans are under way to change to the Canvas LMS that has been adopted by the Online Education Initiative with the CCCCO.
+The implementation of Lexmark's ImageNow document imaging platform has been completed in Financial Aid, Counseling, Admissions & Records, and Human Resources being the first departments.
+Other departments will implement during as soon as feasible.
+Canvas is the adopted Learning Management System (LMS) platform and is remotely hosted by Instructure.
 At least twenty-three (23) classrooms have been upgraded with interactive whiteboards, ultra short-throw projectors, document cameras, laptop docking stations and wireless network access designating them as "Smart" Classrooms.

 In 2015-16 LCC implemented the first year of the Technology Replacement Plan for desktop/laptop computers, servers and network switches.
-This plan calls for spending \$70,000 annually on desktop/laptop computers with the goal of replacing all computers every 5 years and servers and switches when needed.
+This plan calls for spending \$120,000 annually (\$70,000 funded) on desktop/laptop computers, servers, and network equipment with the goal of replacing all computers and servers every 5 years and switches when needed.

-In 2015 the Information Technology (IT) Department consists of four staff: Director of Information Technology and three Information Technology Specialists supporting servers, network, end user devices (phones, fax, desktops, laptops, and printers).
+In 2016-17 the Information Technology (IT) Department consists of four staff: Director of Information Technology and three Information Technology Specialists supporting servers, network, end user devices (phones, fax, desktops, laptops, and printers).
 Some technology support functions are contracted externally e.g., Ellucian customizations.

 The college-wide Institutional Technology Committee, comprised of members from each constituent group, is charged with the responsibility of addressing institutional technology needs.
 The Committee develops the Institutional Technology Master Plan and meets to discuss and make recommendations regarding present and future technology needs.
 Operational technology decisions are also based on IT Department advice and deliberations.
-The IT Department is subject to the Non-Instructional Program Review (NIPR) cycle, with the last full review conducted in 2011.
-A new NIPR is in progress.
+The IT Department is subject to the Non-Instructional Program Review (NIPR) cycle, with the last full review in Fall 2016.